 UKAEE is an officially chartered chapter of the Association of Energy Engineers (AEE).
 All AEE certified professionals, including ESOS Lead Assessors on the UKAEE register, are required to uphold the AEE Code of Ethics for Certified Professionals (Version 1.1, effective 21 November 2019).
+The AEE Code of Ethics sets out the overarching values and principles all AEE certified professionals are expected to uphold.

 The Certified Professional, to uphold and advance the honour and dignity of the profession and in keeping with high standards of ethical conduct: